arpit20328/Nextflow-Pipeline-for-16S-Nanopore-Data-Analysis/README.md

 # Usage
+1. Files in Sequences must be with prefix like "RIF" or "FMT" [RIF for Rifaximin while FMT for Fecal Micriobiota Transplant] eg: RIF_sample.fastq.gz or FMT_samples.fastq.gz
+2. Names of the files must be in the samplesheet.csv like "RIF_sample" (without .fastq.gz suffix)

-bash nextflow.sh > scripts. log
+3. Then run bash nextflow.sh > scripts. log
+4. Output will be in Final Output folder

 # Citation (BibTeX)

 @software{mathur_2025_nextflow,